Understanding the Allure of Amethyst Crystals

 Practical Uses

-In addition to being a popular stone in metaphysical circles, amethyst is widely used in various applications:
+Amythest is a popular stone in metaphysical circles but is also used in various other applications such as these:

 • Jewelry: Used in rings, necklaces, earrings, and bracelets.

-• Home Decor: Large amethyst geodes and clusters are displayed as part of interior decoration.
+• Home Decor: Some people like to use large amethyst geodes or clusters in interior decoration.

 • Meditation: Positioned in meditation spaces to enhance calmness and clarity.